GuanceCloud/guance-docs/docs/en/monitoring/index.md

     ---

-    Observation Cloud SLO monitoring focuses on various DevOps metrics to test whether system services meet target availability.
+    Guance SLO monitoring focuses on various DevOps metrics to test whether system services meet target availability.
 It not only helps users monitor the quality of services provided by service providers, but also protects service providers from SLA violations.

     <br/>